Please read the instructions and trope description on the main page before posting.

 This became a subplot in Final Crisis with Luthor and Dr. Sivana.
 Originally in league with Libra, both quickly started covertly planning against Libra when they realized the true extent of Darkseid and Libra's plans.
 Lex decided he rather liked life (as opposed to anti-life) and Sivana said watching his own daughter submit to the Anti-Life Equation was the last straw.
 Libra's statement that leading the rearguard would grant Lex first line in what was implied to be a rape train on Supergirl probably helped to push Lex to find his moral fortitude as well.

 In Grant Morrison's JLA, Luthor physically struck the Joker after the villain openly mocked a group of innocent children who had accidentally been killed during the Injustice Gang's attack on the Justice League.
 At the end of the story, Lex used the Rock of Ages to resurrect the dead children, with the justification that he could no longer be charged for any crimes if his victims were restored to life.
-Superman doesn't buy this for a second, and tells Lex that he knows that he did it because he felt bad over the children's deaths, proving that deep down, there is some good in him.
+Superman didn't buy this for a second, and told Lex that he knew he did it because he felt bad over the children's deaths, proving that deep down, there is some good in him.

 Modesty Blaise, during her criminal career (the series starts when her retirement becomes too boring) was always very strict about rejecting drug-dealing and prostitution, and no violence against innocents was allowed.
 In fact she often did pro-bono attacks on procurers.
 And when she was set up to traffic drugs in return for the life of a friend, she chose NOT to traffic drugs.
 She was also against killing, unless it was absolutely necessary, preferring to knock out people who got in her way.
 Also, she gave her henchmen pension funds, when she retired her operations.
 It's hard to consider her a villain at all.